AU-DATALAB/NORDIS-Twitter-data/README.md

 # NORDIS-Twitter-data
 Describes the scraped data from Twitter in relation to the Nordis project.

-For more information on NORDIS, visit https://nordishub.eu/
+For more information on NORDIS, visit <a href=https://nordishub.eu/>NORDIS website</a>